Diversity & Inclusion

 Eckert Seamans values the breadth of perspective and experience within our diverse team of attorneys and staff.
 We are a firm with national and international clients and a practice that takes our attorneys into cities and courts across this country and abroad.
 The broad range of skills and experiences that accompany a diverse workforce is imperative as we continue to serve an increasingly global clientele.

-In addition, many of our attorneys pursue leadership roles outside of the firm in a number of organizations and committees that support diversity in the community and legal profession.
-Represented organizations include the Allegheny County Bar Association Diversity Collaborative Committee; Asian Pacific American Bar Association of D.C.; Barristers’ Association of Philadelphia; Black Bar Association of Bronx County; Mayor’s Commission on African-American Males (Philadelphia); Metropolitan Black Bar Association; National Bar Association Minority Bar Committee; National Bar Association Women Lawyers Division, Philadelphia Chapter; Pennsylvania Bar Association Minority Bar Committee and Commission on Women in the Profession; and the Women’s Dialogue Group for Jewish and African-American Women.
+Additionally, many of our attorneys pursue leadership roles outside of the firm in a number of organizations and committees that support diversity and inclusion in the community and legal profession.
+Representative organizations include the Tri-State Diversity Council; Philadelphia Diversity Law Group; Women’s Bar Association (of Boston); Allegheny County Bar Association Diversity Collaborative Committee; Pittsburgh Legal Diversity and Inclusion Coalition; and the Pennsylvania Bar Association Minority Bar Committee and Commission on Women in the Profession, among many others.